V. V. Ganeshananthan

 V. V. Ganeshananthan (born 1980) is an American fiction writer, essayist, and journalist.
 Her work has appeared in many leading newspapers and journals, including Granta, The Atlantic Monthly, and The Washington Post.

 Ganeshananthan is the author of Love Marriage, a novel set in Sri Lanka and North America, which was published by Random House in April 2008.
 Love Marriage was named one of The Washington Post Book World's Best of 2008 and appeared on the longlist for the Orange Prize.
 It was also selected as a Barnes & Noble Discover Great New Writers Pick.

 Ganeshananthan's second novel, Brotherless Night, is set in the early years of the Sri Lankan civil war and was published by Penguin Random House in January 2023.
 Selected as a New York Times Editors' Choice book, it won the 2024 Carol Shields Prize for Fiction and the 2024 Women's Prize for Fiction.
+It was also nominated for a 2024 Minnesota Book Award in the Novel and Short Story category.

 Biography

 Ganeshananthan graduated from Harvard College in 2002, where she served as managing editor of The Harvard Crimson, and later earned her M.F.A. at the University of Iowa in 2005.
 In 2007, she earned another master's degree from the Columbia University Graduate School of Journalism, where she was a Bollinger Fellow specializing in arts and culture journalism.

 She was the Zell Visiting Professor of Creative Writing at the University of Michigan through 2014.
 In 2015, she began teaching at the University of Minnesota.

 She is a past vice president of the South Asian Journalists Association and now serves on the board of the Asian American Writers' Workshop, as well as on the graduate board of The Harvard Crimson.
 She is also an elected director on the board of the American Institute for Sri Lankan Studies.